 Potty training boys advice coming in hot.
-If you follow me on Instagram then you are very aware that we potty trained Walker, our 2 year old this month.
+When I originally wrote this post, I had just had potty training success after spending time training Walker.
+If you follow me on Instagram then you are very aware that we have now begun the potty training journey yet again with Goldie.

 Potty Training Boys